Accessibility statement

 Module feedback

-Written feedback on the seminar presentations and the project outline will be provided within 2 weeks of the presentation or the due date, respectively.
+Written feedback on the project outline will be provided within 2 weeks of the due date.
 Feedback on the final report will be provided within 25 working days ways after the due date.

 Indicative reading